 That could be why I decided to try my luck as a lead singer instead of a lead guitarist.
 Although I would be front and center, my hands wouldn’t.
 I sang with a few bands and even managed to play a little guitar here and there.
 It was nice to have a band behind me.
 Knowing I was not alone helped me focus and keep my tremor in check.
 Over the years, with practice and repetition, playing in front of audiences has gotten much easier.
 I am not as focused on my tremor and whether people are noticing it.
 But there is still that little bit of anxiety for some of my bigger performances, and of course, the tremor is always there.
 I know it always will be.

-Just this past December, I was asked to sing the national anthem prior to an NBA basketball game in front of 20,000 people.
+In December 2013, I was asked to sing the national anthem prior to an NBA basketball game in front of 20,000 people.
 To be honest, if they said I had to accompany myself on guitar, I would have turned it down.
 I was worried that the sheer magnitude of the performance would exacerbate my tremor so badly that I wouldn’t be able to play at all.
 So I did what so many of us do; I found a work-around.
-I suggested that I sing it a capella and (thankfully) they agreed.
+I suggested that I sing it a cappella and (thankfully) they agreed.
 The audience loved it!
 That was a real turning point.